gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In Gradle 1.0 we've replaced the ivy artifact cache with our own implementation, targetting performance, consistency and reliability.
 Our new cache has advanced features that help avoid subtle (and not so subtle) problems permitted by other cache implementations, where a build that runs correctly on one machine, fails on another.

 #### Origin aware
 The Gradle dependency cache remembers the origin of any particular dependency, so your build can only access cached dependencies that would be available in a repository defined for your build.
-It is not possible for the presence of a cached artefact to mask the fact that a dependency is not available, which helps to ensure that your build will run correctly in any environment.
+It is not possible for the presence of a cached artifact to mask the fact that a dependency is not available, which helps to ensure that your build will run correctly in any environment.

 #### Concurrency-safe cache
 There is no longer any need to declare separate user home directories or cache locations for different projects; the Gradle 1.0 dependency cache is fully thread-safe and multiprocess-safe.